The Mindy Project

 TV Series Review

 Mindy is played by The Office alum Mindy Kaling.
-She's a thirtysomething ob-gyn who was raised, essentially, by romantic comedies.
+She's a thirtysomething OB/GYN who was raised, essentially, by romantic comedies.
 She believes true love has to be the product of quirky meetings and heartfelt speeches and, if possible, a swelling musical score.
-Thus, as the star of her very own romantic comedy (otherwise known as her everyday life), she believes that those around her should accept her quirks, foibles and flat-out bad behavior with grace, good humor and understanding.
+Her dreams came true, after a fashion, thanks to her one-time frienemy-turned-fiancé Danny Castellano.
+But Danny's a pragmatic sort of dude, and Mindy believes she's the star of her very own romcom, imbued with a cosmic get-out-of-jail-free card for her bad behavior.
+So their happily ever after hasn't always been quite so.

-But here's the thing about cautionary tales: When you center a series around someone who does bad, inadvisable things, it naturally has to show her doing bad, inadvisable things.
+When you center a series on someone who does bad, inadvisable things, and it will naturally show her doing bad, inadvisable things.
 Mindy drinks.
 Mindy sleeps around.
 Mindy swears.
 Mindy treats people horribly.
 And all of Mindy's supporting cast?
 Well, they're doing much of the same.

 Crude or Profane Language